canalguada/nicy/README.md

 { "name": "chromium", "type": "Web-Browser" }
 { "name": "firefox", "type": "Web-Browser" }
 ```
 More properties can be added to the rule.
-For instance, any browser quickly stands out as a memory hog, opening too many tabs, and it may be useful to limit the memory available for that program.
+For instance, any browser could quickly stands out as a memory hog if opening too many tabs, and it may be useful to limit the memory available for that program.
 ```
 { "name": "chromium", "type": "Web-Browser", "MemoryHigh": "60%", "MemoryMax": "75%" }
 { "name": "firefox", "type": "Web-Browser", "MemoryHigh": "60%", "MemoryMax": "75%" }
 ```
 The *name* pair is mandatory.
-All other pairs are optional and will be ignored if the key doesn't match the above defined ones for .cgroups and .types files.
+All other pairs are optional and will be ignored if the key doesn't match neither the pairs defined for .cgroups and .types files, nor *env* and *cmdargs* pairs, that respectively allow to specify environment variables and arguments passed to the command.

-With the above configuration, the command `nicy firefox` and the following bash script are then almost interchangeable :
+With the given configuration, the command `nicy firefox` almost replaces the script below :
 ```
 #!/bin/bash
-ulimit -S -e 23
-USER_OR_NOT=$([ $UID -ne 0 ] && echo "--user")
+[ $UID -ne 0 ] && user_or_system=--user
+ulimit -S -e 23 &>/dev/null
-systemctl $USER_OR_NOT start nicy-cpu66.slice
+systemctl ${user_or_system} start nicy-cpu66.slice &>/dev/null
-systemctl $USER_OR_NOT --runtime set-property nicy-cpu66.slice \
+systemctl ${user_or_system} --runtime set-property nicy-cpu66.slice CPUQuota=66% &>/dev/null
-    CPUQuota=66%
-exec systemd-run -G -d --quiet --no-ask-password $USER_OR_NOT \
+exec systemd-run ${user_or_system} -G -d --no-ask-password --quiet \
     --unit=firefox-$$ --scope --slice=nicy-cpu66.slice \
     --nice=-3 -p MemoryHigh=60% -p MemoryMax=75% \
     choom -n 1000 -- `command -v firefox` "$@"